 When you submit personal data via our website, you may be given options to restrict our use of your data (i.e. Prefer not to say on our membership form or not accepting cookies on our website).

 Access to your information -You have the right to request a copy of the information that we hold about you.
 We will respond within 30 days.
-If you would like a copy of some or all of it, there may be a small charge for printing and postage.
-Please email us.
+Or you can look at the footer of our emails and check your profile details whihc will show what information you have provided us .
+Or simply email us.

 HOW AND WHERE DO WE STORE YOUR DATA